List of Texas Longhorns men's basketball coaches

-The Texas Longhorns men's basketball program is a college basketball team that represents the University of Texas in the Big 12 Conference in the National Collegiate Athletic Association.
+The Texas Longhorns men's basketball program is a college basketball team that represents the University of Texas in the Southeastern Conference in the National Collegiate Athletic Association.
 The team has seen 25 individuals hold the head coach position since its inception in 1906.

-The current head coach is Rodney Terry, who was named interim head coach when Chris Beard was suspended in December 2022 after being arrested on a domestic violence charge.
+The current head coach is Sean Miller.
+Previously the head coach was Rodney Terry, who was named interim head coach when Chris Beard was suspended in December 2022 after being arrested on a domestic violence charge.
 Beard was fired in January 2023.
 On March 27, 2023, Terry agreed to a deal to become Texas's full-time Head Coach.

 Over the history of the Texas basketball program, only one coach, Tom Penders, has been enshrined in the National Collegiate Basketball Hall of Fame.
 The all-time wins leader is Rick Barnes, having won 402 games over his 17-year tenure at the University of Texas.